MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 > - The user entitlement (in context of environment capacities) display in the _Capabilities_ section with a green check mark.

 ## Seeded licenses
-Learn more about power automate capabilities included in [Seeded licenses](deep-dive-on-specific-license.md#power-automate-seeded-licenses)
+Learn more about Power Automate capabilities included in [Seeded licenses](deep-dive-on-specific-license.md#power-automate-seeded-licenses).

 ## Legacy licenses
-Learn more about power automate capabilities included in [Legacy licenses](deep-dive-on-specific-license.md#power-automate-legacy-licenses)
+Learn more about Power Automate capabilities included in [Legacy licenses](deep-dive-on-specific-license.md#power-automate-legacy-licenses).